Baptistou/PopupFilter/README.txt

-﻿PopupFilter version 1.2 by Baptiste Thémine
+﻿PopupFilter version 1.3 by Baptiste Thémine

 Prevents intempestive opening of popups from website scripts.
-This add-on is designed with WebExtensions API and is compatible with Firefox, Chrome and Opera.
+PopupFilter is a simple and lightweight add-on designed with WebExtensions API and compatible with Firefox, Chrome and Opera.
-3 different modes are available :
+It's easy to switch between 3 different available modes :
-Normal Mode : Allow the opening of new tabs and new windows (normal behaviour).
-Confirm Mode : Ask before opening and displaying content of new tabs/windows.
+Normal Mode : Allow the opening of new tabs and new windows. (normal behaviour) Confirm Mode : Ask before opening and displaying content of new tabs/windows.
 Blocking Mode : Block all new tabs/windows opened by links or scripts.
 PopupFilter contains also a settings webpage which enumerates open/on hold/blocked tabs and permits to do quick actions such as :